prioritizr/prioritizr/docs/reference/presolve_check.md

 - warn:

-  `logical` should a warning be thrown if the presolve checks fail?
+  `logical` value indicating if a warning should be thrown if the check fails?
 Defaults to `TRUE`.

 ## Value